-Besides using the Tips box to get started creating popular items, you can click New at the top at the page, and go to the familiar page where you can name and set up your new item.
+Click New at the top at the page to go to the familiar page where you can name and set up your new item.

 View and work with all of your content and subsites

-How do I go back to classic view?
+How do I go back to classic experience?

-If you want, you can return to classic view of the Site Contents page by clicking Return to classic SharePoint at the bottom left.
-You will be in classic view for the remainder of your browser session.
-If you close your browser and then re-open the Site Contents page, you will again see the new Site Contents experience.
+If you want, you can return to classic experience of the site contents page by clicking Return to classic SharePoint at the bottom left.
+You will be in classic experience for the remainder of your browser session.
+If you close your browser and then re-open the site contents page, you will again see the new site contents experience.

 If you are an administrator and want to change the default experience to classic for your users, follow these steps: